A safe, fun and relieving weekend for the whole family

 What costs are covered?

 All costs are covered, including food, accommodation and activities.
 Travel to and from the camp will be reimbursed separately by Anthony Nolan.

 How does the application process work?

-Family Camp is run by Over The Wall and supported and part-funded by Anthony Nolan and Transplant Sport.
+Family Camp is run by Over The Wall and supported and part-funded by Anthony Nolan.
 The application process is undertaken entirely by Over The Wall and all offers depend upon campers meeting their inclusion criteria.

 Please note that as outlined above Anthony Nolan accepts no responsibility for determining whether a participant is medically fit enough to attend the camp, nor does Anthony Nolan accept any responsibility for the appropriateness of the activities during the camp.